We always love a good rags-to-riches story…

 Omnilife was started by a true hustler, and he’s put in work.
 But is it a good deal for the rest of us?

-The products are nothing special, typical nutritional MLM.
+The products are nothing special.
+Just a typical nutritional MLM.
 And the warnings and side effects are a little alarming.

 The compensation plan is way more confusing than it needs to be.
 Do they expect your average person (i.e. someone who doesn’t write about compensation plans on the daily) to understand exactly how to make money with Omnilife?